Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/membership.md

 ## Counting Bloom Filter

-To allow for counting occurrences in a bloom filter, we can add another array of counters corresponding to each bit in the filter\'s array.
+To allow for counting occurrences in a bloom filter, we can add another array of counters corresponding to each bit in the filter's array.

 Adding an item is similar to a bloom filter, except we first increment the associated counter.
 If it changes from zero to one, we set the bit